TheodoreVC/BlackScholes/README.md

 ## Motivation

-This project was built to develop hands-on intuition for derivatives pricing and risk measurement.
+This project was built to develop intuition for derivatives pricing and risk measurement.
 The Greeks are central to how traders hedge options positions in practice.
 Delta hedging, Gamma scalping, and Vega management all depend on accurate and fast Greeks computation.
 The implied volatility solver reverses the model to extract market-implied expectations from observed prices,